ajcav2/RocketLeagueTicker/README.md

 accessKey = "sdff423fjsdf34w3f"
 secretKey = "324bsdf8hk34h8shjhkfow348h/34f"
 ```
 Inside the APIKey file, you must insert a rocket league API key.
-Instructions to obtain a key can be found [here] (http://documentation.rocketleaguestats.com/#introduction).
+Instructions to obtain a key can be found [here](http://documentation.rocketleaguestats.com/#introduction).
 The file should look like:
 ```
 key = "2345ndsfjkdsfhj34"
 ```